-If you suffer from “heartburn”, One Surgical may have recommended LAPAROSCOPIC ANTI-REFLUX SURGERY to treat this condition, technically referred to as gastroesophageal reflux disease (GERD).
+If you suffer from “heartburn”, One Surgical may have recommended ROBOTIC ANTI-REFLUX SURGERY to treat this condition, technically referred to as gastroesophageal reflux disease (GERD).
 This brochure will explain to you:

 - What gastroesophageal reflux disease (GERD) is